The information on this page is correct as at 17/04/2026 to the best of Contentsquare's understanding.

 Acquiring customers sustainably and at scale is the bread and butter of every online business.

-Both Adobe Analytics and Contentsquare equip marketers with robust tools for tracking marketing performance and optimizing campaigns across channels—either could replace Adobe competitors like Adobe Analytics.
+Both Adobe Analytics and Contentsquare equip marketers with robust tools for tracking marketing performance and optimizing campaigns across channels—either could replace Adobe competitors like GA4.

 You can use Adobe Analytics to gain insights into marketing acquisition with